cowshedworks/trees/README.md

 Tree data for UK native trees

 The provided PHP utilities can be used to get data about a range of tree species.
 It can work out the CO2 sequestration rate for trees.
-The data is used as the base data in the Plant a Tree Project.
+The data is used as the base data in the Forest Of One Project.

 ## Installation